hareesh-27/Data-Structures-and-Algo/Embedded interview prep/Communication protocols/CAN.md

       - ACK
       - EOF

   ## SOF
-   Start of frame
+Start of Frame
 - This is always 0.
-0 is the dominant bit in CAN
+- 0 is the dominant bit in CAN

-   ## Arbiteration field
+## Arbitration Field
-   It contains 11 bit identifier and RTR
+It contains 11-bit Identifier and RTR

-     - **Identifier** - tells us the priority of  the message.
-If the message is top priority, all 11 bits are set to 0.
+- **Identifier**: Indicates the priority of the message.
+  - Lower value (more 0s) → higher priority
-     - **RTR** - indicates whether the frame is remote frame or not.
-1 for remote frame, 0 for others.
+- **RTR**: Indicates whether the frame is a remote frame
+  - 1 → Remote frame
+  - 0 → Data frame

-   ## Control field
+## Control Field
 It contains IDE, r0 and DLC

+- **IDE**: Identifier Extension bit
-     - IDE - Identifier extension bit.
-Tells us whether the identifier is 11/29 bit.
-Dominant for 11 bit.
+  - Indicates whether the identifier is 11-bit or 29-bit
+  - Dominant (0) → 11-bit identifier
+- **r0**: Reserved bit for future use
-     - r0  - reserved for future purpose.
-It is kept for future use so that new features can be added without modifying the existing protocol.
+  - Kept for future features without modifying protocol
+- **DLC**: Data Length Code
-     - DLC - Data length code.
-Indicates the length of actual data.
+  - Indicates the length of actual data

 ## Data
-   If data length is 2 bytes, we set DLC to 2 ie:0010.
+- If data length is 2 bytes, then DLC = 2 (0010)

 ## CRC
-   Cyclic redundany check
+Cyclic Redundancy Check
-    - Algorithm for checking errors on the data received in RX
+- Used to detect errors in received data

 ## ACK
 Acknowledgement bit
-    - After receiving data, the RX makes this bit dominant ensuirng data is received correctly
+- Receiver makes this bit dominant (0) after successful reception

 ## EOF
-   7 continuous recessive bits indicate end of frame
+- 7 continuous recessive bits (1s) indicate end of frame